run-ai/docs/docs/Researcher/user-interface/workspaces/create/workspace.md

 ## Create a preemptible workspace

 For a better experience, workspaces, as they are built for interactive research, are designed to not be preempted (because the researchers actively interact with GPU resources).
 Thus, non-preemptable workspaces can be only scheduled if the project has a sufficient vacant quota.
-However, if that’s not the case (the project does not have a sufficient vacant quota) and the researcher still needs to create and activate a workspace (if cluster resources are available) he/she can allow the workspace to go over quota, thus be scheduled, but with the cost of preemption without prior notice.
+However, if that’s not the case (the project does not have a sufficient vacant quota) and the researcher still needs to create and activate a workspace (if cluster resources are available) he/she can allow the workspace to go over-quota, thus be scheduled, but with the cost of preemption without prior notice.

 ![](img/17-preempt.png)